bherdm/godot-for-ouya/README.md

 To build macOS export templates, compile with no editor (tools=no) and respectively for release and debug build templates (target=release and target=release_debug).

 ```
-scons platform=osx tools=no target=release bits=64
+scons platform=osx tools=no target=release -j*
-scons platform=osx tools=no target=release_debug bits=64
+scons platform=osx tools=no target=release_debug -j*
 ```

 To create an .app bundle like in the official builds, you need to use the template located in misc/dist/osx_template.app.
 The release and debug builds should be placed in osx_template.app/Contents/MacOS with the names godot_osx_release.64 and godot_osx_debug.64 respectively.
-You can do so with the following commands (assuming a universal build, otherwise replace the .universal extension with the one of your arch-specific binaries):
+You can do so with the following commands (assuming a 64 build, otherwise replace the .64 extension with the one of your arch-specific binaries):

 ```
-cp -r misc/dist/osx_template.app .
+cp -r misc/dist/osx_template.app ./osx_template.app
 mkdir -p osx_template.app/Contents/MacOS
 cp bin/godot.osx.opt.64 osx_template.app/Contents/MacOS/godot_osx_release.64
 cp bin/godot.osx.opt.debug.64 osx_template.app/Contents/MacOS/godot_osx_debug.64